toastedqu/toastedqu.github.io/content/docs/intro.md

 Each model/method is decomposed in the following structure:
 - **Why**: Why do we need it?
 What's the motivation?
 What's the problem?
-- **What**: What is it?
+- **What**: What's the intuition?
 What's the mechanism?
 What are the components?
 - **How**: How do we use it?
 How do we apply it?
 - **When**: When can we use it?
 What are the assumptions/conditions?
 - **Where**: Where can we apply it?